torres98/BLEP/README.md

-# BLEP - a Bare-bone Library for Efficient and Progressive verification
+# BLEP - a Barebone Library for Efficient and Progressive verification

 Add export ZEPHYR_BASE=dir of zephyr to the bashrc file